Azure/azure-powershell/src/RecoveryServices/RecoveryServices/help/Set-AzRecoveryServicesVaultProperties.md

 ## SYNTAX

 ```
-Set-AzRecoveryServicesVaultProperties [-VaultId <String>] [-SoftDeleteFeatureState <VaultSoftDeleteFeatureState>]
+Set-AzRecoveryServicesVaultProperty [-VaultId <String>] [-SoftDeleteFeatureState <VaultSoftDeleteFeatureState>]
  [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Set-AzRecoveryServicesVaultProperties** cmdlet updates properties of a Recovery services vault.
+The **Set-AzRecoveryServicesVaultProperty** cmdlet updates properties of a Recovery services vault.
-You can use **Set-AzRecoveryServicesVaultProperties** cmdlet to get the current properties of a vault.
+You can use **Set-AzRecoveryServicesVaultProperty** cmdlet to get the current properties of a vault.
 Using this cmdlet **SoftDeleteFeatureState** property of a vault can be enabled at any point of time.
 **SoftDeleteFeatureState** property of a vault can be disabled only if there are no registered containers in the vault.
 Set the vault context by using the Set-AzRecoveryServicesVaultContext cmdlet before you use the current cmdlet.